What is DJD and Osteoarthritis?

 There is now an overall decrease in cartilage quality and quantity.

 Over time, cartilage fragments break off and trigger the immune system.
-The immune system responds by releasing inflammatory mediators that cause pain and swelling of the joint in an attempt to immobilise the horse, protect the joint from further damage and commence the healing process.
+The immune system responds by releasing inflammatory mediators that cause pain and swelling of the joint in an attempt to immobilize the horse, protect the joint from further damage and commence the healing process.
 Unfortunately, the inflammatory mediators can actually cause further damage to articular surfaces.

 Treatment can require long term therapy and even surgery.
 When signs of the disease appear, your veterinarian can prescribe a joint care program specifically tailored to your horse’s situation.